MbIXjkee/flutter-developer-map/README.md

 # Flutter Developer Knowledge Map

 This map contains my own view of the knowledge and skills which Flutter developer needs.
-I'm basing it on my own work experience in creation and supporting of this map.
+I'm basing on my own working experience in creation and supporting of this map.
-You can use it like a roadmap for learning and improving you skill level in Flutter.
+You can use it as a roadmap for learning and improving your skill level in Flutter.
 But please, keep in mind that all cases are different, and pay attention to your own circumstances when choosing something to learn.